 For sellers, pricing and marketing are everything.
 Be realistic when you’re setting your price – otherwise your listing could just sit and get stale.
 Make your property as appealing as possible to buyers.
 And yes, that means spending money on staging.
 It makes a difference.

-If you’re buying a new home, this may be a good time to sell first, then buy.
+If you’re upsizing or downsizing, this may be a good time to sell first, then buy.
 You’ll know exactly how much money you have to work with – and will face a lot less pressure to unload your old property before you close on your new one.

 Sign up at condos.ca or property.ca to find the data you need to sell with confidence.